williambq/AppNoticeSDK-Android/README.md

 #App Notice SDK for Android<br>Installation and Customization
 *Current version: [v1.1.1][version]*<br>
-January 2016
+Last updated: February 4, 2016

 ##Prerequisites
-*	A valid App Notice ID from the Ghostery control panel.
-See [Companion Guide](Ghostery SDK Companion Guide.pdf) for details.
+*	A valid Company ID and App Notice ID from Ghostery.
+(Contact your Ghostery Customer Success Manager to create or manage your App Notice configuration and to get these IDs.)
 *	Minimum supported Android SDK version: 15
 *	Android Support Library: v7 appcompat library